vertica/vertica-containers/vertica-kafka-scheduler/README.md

 The Compose file creates the `scheduler` network so that the containers can communicate with each other.

-## example.conf
+### example.conf

 A sample [configuration file](https://www.vertica.com/docs/latest/HTML/Content/Authoring/KafkaIntegrationGuide/SettingUpAScheduler.htm#1).
 You can customize this file by replacing the default values or adding more [vkconfig script options](https://www.vertica.com/docs/latest/HTML/Content/Authoring/KafkaIntegrationGuide/UtilityOptions/SharedUtilityOptions.htm).

-## example.sh
+### example.sh

-A bash script that configures and runs a scheduler with test data, and logs the entire process to the console.
-The process involves the following steps:
+A bash script that demonstrates a running scheduler.
+It creates a complete Vertica/Kafka environment with Docker Compose, then creates JSON-formatted test data that the scheduler automatically loads from a Kafka topic into a Vertica Flex table.
+Each action is logged to the console.

+The demonstration performs the following steps:

-1. Sets up a test environment using the [docker-compose.yaml](#docker-composeyaml) file.
+1. Sets up a test environment with [docker-compose.yaml](#docker-composeyaml).
 The environment includes the following:
    - A Vertica database
    - Required database packages
    - Database table
    - Database user
    - Resource pool
    - Two Kafka topics
-2. Creates a scheduler container with the [vertica/kafka-scheduler](https://hub.docker.com/r/vertica/kafka-scheduler) image, then creates the following components:
+2. Downloads the [vertica/kafka-scheduler](https://hub.docker.com/r/vertica/kafka-scheduler) image, then configures a scheduler with the following components:
    - Target Flex table
    - Parser
    - Kafka source
    - Two Kafka topics
    - Two microbatches (one for each Kafka topic)
-3. Runs the scheduler.
+3. Launches the scheduler.
-4. Sends JSON-formatted test data to Kafka.
+4. Generates and sends JSON-formatted test data to Kafka.
 5. Displays the test data in the Flex table.
 6. Gracefully shuts down the scheduler.
 7. Removes the images pulled with the Compose file.